Do I need to zero my rifle in meters or yards?

 In short, zero at whatever range you have available.
 Then stop thinking too much about it and go hunting.

-However, if you are considering the odd shot out to, say, 200 meters or yards, you might want to consider a walk, or ‘point-blank zero’.
-This allows for a point and shoot method that allows the ballistic curve to account for a target being closer or further away.
+However, if you are considering the odd shot out to, say, 200 meters or yards, you might want to consider a walk or ‘point-blank zero’.
+This allows for a point-and-shoot method that allows the ballistic curve to account for a target being closer or further away.

 I want to shoot further.
 I want to dial.